CONNECTING THE DOTS

 It Takes Partnerships and Community Expansion

-• Supplier Onboarding: 65% of new suppliers met the ZDHC MRSL parameters as of October 2023.
+• 65% of newly joint suppliers met the ZDHC MRSL parameters as of October 2023.

 It Takes Technology and Innovation